aditya-shri/Python/src/WebScraping/WebScraping.md

 Let's breakdown these components.

-Every <tag> indicates a specific block type on the webpage:
+Every '<tag>' indicates a specific block type on the webpage:

     1.<DOCTYPE html> HTML documents will always start with this type declaration, letting the browser know its an HTML file.
     2. The component blocks of the HTML document are placed between <html> and </html>.